-When condor_preen cleans the SPOOL directory, it always leaves behind the files specified in the configuration variable VALID_SPOOL_FILES as given by the configuration.
+When condor_preen cleans the SPOOL directory, it always leaves behind the files specified in the configuration variables VALID_SPOOL_FILES and SYSTEM_VALID_SPOOL_FILES, as given by the configuration.
 For the LOG directory, the only files removed or reported are those listed within the configuration variable INVALID_LOG_FILES list.
 The reason for this difference is that, in general, the files in the LOG directory ought to be left alone, with few exceptions.
 An example of exceptions are core files.
 As there are new log files introduced regularly, it is less effort to specify those that ought to be removed than those that are not to be removed.

 condor_preen will exit with a status value of 0 (zero) upon success, and it will exit with the value 1 (one) upon failure.